Iulia Valentina Puts Ample Cleavage On Display In Sexy Red Bra In Steamy Bedroom Photos

 Romanian bombshell Iulia Valentina returned to Instagram with a new sizzling share, uploaded to her page on Friday, January 15.
 In the most recent post, the model decided to slip into bright red lingerie that flaunted her ample assets.

-Iulia had the steamy photo shoot session inside a room for a more intimate setting.
+Iulia had the steamy photo shoot session inside a room for an intimate setting.
 In the first snapshot, Iulia was seen lounging on a bed in her scanty intimates.
 She sat upright with her lower body covered in a white duvet.
 She spiced things up by placing her left hand over her bust while she looked straight into the camera with a sultry gaze.

-The room lacked ample lighting as the lights were possibly turned off during the picture-taking session.
-The photographer then used flash, which added more light to the images.

 Iulia wore an all-red bra that featured classic balconette cups made of semi-sheer fabric.
 The cups were padded and adorned with intricate lace patterns.
-The undergarment also had scalloped edges, and it added a romantic touch.
-The bra’s underwire pushed her breasts up and enhanced her cleavage.
-Thin straps went over her shoulders for support, and it highlighted her slim arms.
+The undergarment also had scalloped edges, which added a romantic touch.
+The bra's underwire pushed her breasts up and enhanced her cleavage.
+Thin straps went over her shoulders for support, highlighting her slim arms.

 The influencer left her blond hair down and opted for a mostly straight hairstyle.
 In one of the snaps, she tossed most of her locks over her shoulder with the ends touching the blanket.
 She accessorized with a pair of earrings and several rings.